 The Same Vacancies Keep Coming Back — Here's Why

 When the same roles open up repeatedly, it's not just bad luck.
-It's a sign of deeper issues in hiring or onboarding.
+It's a sign of deeper issues in hiring or onboarding that most hospitals overlook.

 No fluff.
 No marketing jargon.
 Just real insights on daily HR challenges, hiring friction, and what actually works in hospitals.